wmandai/workice-docs/docs/source/clients.rst

 - **Balance:** The client’s payment balance
 - **Expenses:** The client’s unbilled expenses

-Create Account
+Create Client
 """"""""""""""

 So, you’ve taken on a new client?
 Congratulations!

 Your Clients list is at the heart of your invoicing activity, so it's really important to maintain current information on all your clients.
 When you start working with a new client, the first thing you’ll need to do is to add the new client by entering their contact information and business details.

-When creating and saving a new client to your Accounts list, make sure to have the relevant, up-to-date information at hand.
+When creating and saving a new client to your Client list, make sure to have the relevant, up-to-date information at hand.
 You are only required to enter the information one time.
 WorkiceCRM automatically tracks all invoicing,projects,estimates and payment activity for each client.

-**Account Creation**
+**Client Creation**

-To create accounts individually.
+To create clients individually.

-| In the Accounts module, click (Create button) to add a new account.
+| In the Clients module, click (Create button) to add a new account.
-| In the Create Account page, enter the account details.
+| In the Create Client page, enter the account details.
 | Click Save

 ..
-TIP:: The Create Account page is divided into four sections.
+TIP:: The Create Client page is divided into four sections.
 Enter the information in the relevant fields.

 ..
 Note: You don’t have to complete every field.
 Enter the information that is important or necessary for your needs.